Mining and manufacturing

 Minerals production

-Source: Department of Industry, Tourism and Trade
+Source: Department of Mining and Energy

 Manganese